 The best way to contact me is by e-mail.
-I will make every effort to answer your questions in a timely manner (usually within 24 hours during the normal workweek).
-I will also hold office hours on Mondays from 9:00 to 11:00 a.m. when you may telephone me (578-3217) or stop by (Stubbs 240).
-If you would like to set up an alternative time to meet with me, e-mail me and we can schedule a time that is mutually convenient.
+I will make every effort to answer your questions in a timely manner (usually within 24 hours during the normal work week).
+If you would like to set up a specific time to talk with me directly, e-mail me and we can schedule a time that is mutually convenient to speak by telephone or through Zoom.